 She continued: “As for the ‘flight risk’ claim, I can definitely say that in this case, where I know I am absolutely right, I will continue until the end [of the proceedings] to defend my stance.
 I am sure that all defendants in this case, including myself, are going to be eventually acquitted.
 So I demand that [the court] put an end to this unlawfulness today, and I request to be released pending trial.”

 After hearing her defense, the court ruled to keep Temel behind bars.

 At the third hearing of the case on 15 February 2019, Temel said that no new evidence has been added to the case file to justify the continuation of her detention.
 The hearing concluded with the court ruling to release Temel from prison, imposing an international travel ban on her and requiring her to report to a police station once a week.
 Temel was finally released after enduring 16 months of pre-trial detention.

 At the fourth hearing that took place on 19 April 2019, the court ruled to release the last two jailed defendants in the case, Coşkun Yiğit and Erkan Kakça, but rejected the request to lift the travel ban imposed on the defendants.

 The next hearing in the trial is set for 3 September 2019.

-On 15 June 2019, Temel was taken into custody along with six others during a police raid on the ETHA offices in Istanbul.
+On 15 June 2019, Temel was arrested along with six others during a police raid on ETHA’s offices in Istanbul.
 Reports said a confidentiality order was in place concerning the investigation.